School of Safety, Security & Emergency Management

 EMC 105.
 Survey of Medical Terminology.
 (1 Credit)

-A. Prerequisite or Corequisite: EMC 104 and EMC 110.
-Prehospital basic life support skills and field clinical experience for entry level Emergency Medical Technician-Basic adhering to national curricula.
-Meets eligibility requirements for state certification and national registration psychomotor examinations.
-4 Lab.
+I, II, A. Prerequisite or Corequisite: EMC 104.
+Prehospital basic life support concepts, skills, and field clinical experience for entry level Emergency Medical Technician adhering to national curricula.
+Meets eligibility requirements for state certification and national registration examinations.
+3 Lec/2 Lab.

 EMC 115.
 Basic Clinical/Field Experience.
 (2 Credits)